budarin/ts-css-loader/README.md

 This loader should be used instead of` css-loader ' because inside it uses it.

-An example of using webpack at.config:
+An example of using webpack.config:

 ```js
     test: /\.css$/,